chenzRG/MoCLIM/README.md

 # MoCLIM: Towards Accurate Cancer Subtyping via Multi-Omics Contrastive Learning with Omics-Inference Modeling

-This repository contains the implementations of our research work presented at the 32nd ACM International Conference on Information and Knowledge Management (CIKM '23).
+This repository contains the implementations of MoCLIM, presented at the 32nd ACM International Conference on Information and Knowledge Management (CIKM '23).

 Original paper: [https://dl.acm.org/doi/10.1145/3583780.3614970].